Berg Palace (Bavaria): 19th century

+20th century to today

 After the king's death the house, still owned by the royal family, became a museum and in 1939 was declared a monument, as it had not been changed since Ludwig's death, and thus acquired not only a historical but also a cultural significance.

 After World War II, the site was occupied by American soldiers, who damaged it severely, compounding previous damage caused by the war, especially to the corner towers, and further damage was caused due to burst water pipes.
 Little of the original furniture was preserved.
-It was completely renovated from 1949 to 1951, as the corner towers were entirely removed and the building was restored to its condition before Maximilian's intervention, although the chapel was not removed.
+Initially, the Wittelsbach Compensation Fund, owner since 1923 until today, considered demolishing the house.
+However, it was completely renovated from 1949 to 1951, as the corner towers were entirely removed and the building was restored to its Renaissance appearance before King Maximilian's gothic revival intervention.
+The chapel however remained.
 Subsequently Albrecht, Duke of Bavaria, moved in and used it as his main residence until his death in 1996, upon which his eldest son Franz followed him as head of the House of Wittelsbach.
-However, Franz decided to officially live in Munich instead, where he occupies a wing of the Nymphenburg Palace and uses Berg Palace as his country retreat.
+However, Franz decided to officially live in Munich instead, where he occupies a wing of the Nymphenburg Palace, and uses Berg Palace as his country retreat.